Complex magnetic phase diagram with a small phase pocket in a three-dimensional frustrated magnet CuInCr$_{4}$S$_{8}$: Results and discussions

 For the lowest $T_{\rm ini}$ of 1.4~K, two-step metamagnetic transitions take place at $\mu_{0}H_{\rm c1}=32$~T and $\mu_{0}H_{\rm c2}=56$~T [Fig.~\ref{Fig3}(a)], followed by a 1/2-magnetization plateau which continues up to $\mu_{0}H_{\rm c3} \approx 110$~T \cite{2020_Gen}.
 Correspondingly, a substantial lattice expansion is observed at $H_{\rm c1}$ and $H_{\rm c2}$ [Fig.~\ref{Fig3}(c)], suggesting the importance of the SLC on these phase transitions.
 As discussed in Ref.~\cite{2020_Gen}, the overall magnetization curve can be roughly reproduced by the minimal Hamiltonian incorporating the SLC, which effectively produces the biquadratic exchange term $-({\mathbf S}_{i} \cdot {\mathbf S}_{j})^2$ between NN spins \cite{2004_Pen, 2021_Aoy}.
-According to this, the spin configurations within each small tetrahedron in the low-field X-phase, the intermediate-field Y-phase between $H_{\rm c1}$ and $H_{\rm c2}$, and C-phase with the 1/2-magnetization plateau can be assigned to the canted 2:2, canted 2:1:1, and collinear 3-up-1-down state, respectively [Fig.~\ref{Fig6}(b)].
+According to this, the spin configurations within each small tetrahedron in the low-field {\it X} phase, the intermediate-field {\it Y} phase between $H_{\rm c1}$ and $H_{\rm c2}$, and {\it C} phase with the 1/2-magnetization plateau can be assigned to the canted 2:2, canted 2:1:1, and collinear 3-up-1-down state, respectively [Fig.~\ref{Fig6}(b)].
 As $T_{\rm ini}$ increases, each critical field is gradually decreased.
 The hump structures at $H_{\rm c2}$ in $dM/dH$ and $dL/dH$ become blunt for $T_{\rm ini} \geq 20$~K [Figs.~\ref{Fig3}(b) and \ref{Fig3}(d)], making the phase boundary indiscernible.
 For $T_{\rm ini} \geq 35$~K (=$T_{\rm N}$), the transition from the paramagnetic to a field-induced ordered phase is observed.
-The critical field $H_{\rm P}$ becomes higher on increasing $T_{\rm ini}$ up to 50~K, suggesting that C-phase is stabilized by thermal fluctuations and may extend to higher temperatures.
-A moderate magnetocapacitance change is also seen at the transition into C-phase for $T_{\rm ini} \geq 10$~K [Figs.~\ref{Fig4}(f), \ref{Fig4}(i), \ref{Fig4}(l), and \ref{Fig4}(o)], which may be attributed to the local lattice distortion to stabilize the 3-up-1-down magnetic structure via the exchange-striction mechanism.
+The critical field $H_{\rm P}$ becomes higher on increasing $T_{\rm ini}$ up to 50~K, suggesting that {\it C} phase is stabilized by thermal fluctuations and may extend to higher temperatures.
+A moderate magnetocapacitance change is also seen at the transition into {\it C} phase for $T_{\rm ini} \geq 10$~K [Figs.~\ref{Fig4}(f), \ref{Fig4}(i), \ref{Fig4}(l), and \ref{Fig4}(o)], which may be attributed to the local lattice distortion to stabilize the 3-up-1-down magnetic structure via the exchange-striction mechanism.